nkamlo237/test_developpeur/README.md

 ### Client

-## To install all the dependancies, simple run:
+## To install all the dependencies, simple run:
 npm install

 ## To run the client, simple do: